Updated September 12, 2024

 1. Identify a consistent place to stow travel gear

-It helps to have designated places to store luggage, stash packing aids, hang travel clothing, store shoes set aside for travel, file a passport and related documentation, maintain a selection of travel-sized containers, and stow items packed for most trips.
+When packing for previous trips, have you wasted time searching for items destined for your travel bag?
+If so, it might help to have designated places to store luggage, stash packing aids, hang travel clothing, store shoes set aside for travel, file a passport and related documentation, maintain a selection of travel-sized containers, and stow items packed for most trips.

-Make being travel-ready part of your everyday activities.
+Also, make being travel-ready part of your everyday activities.
 Be on the lookout for solid alternatives to liquid toiletries and suggestions on travel clothing.
 Collect travel-sized containers to add to your collection.
 Do the same with pouches, zip-top bags, or other packing organizers.
 Having a selection means finding the right one for decanting purposes or storing related or miscellaneous items in a purse or bag.

 Launder travel underwear from the last trip, pack it in its designated packing organizer, and add it to your travel drawer or partially packed travel bag.